Jacob Two-Two (TV series): Antagonists

-Three bullies that always pick on Jacob and his friends.
-Wilson is the shortest one and the de facto leader, and mostly the brains, who is always seen with a sour apple lollipop in his mouth and wears a hockey jersey that mostly represents the Montreal Canadiens red/home jersey.
+Three bullies who always pick on Jacob and his friends (on rare occasions, they serve as allies to Jacob, but usually as antagonists).
+Wilson is the shortest one, the de facto leader, and mostly the brains, who is always seen with a sour apple lollipop in his mouth and wears a hockey jersey that mostly represents the Montreal Canadiens red/home jersey.
 Quiggley is the kid with his hair covering his eyes.
 Duschane is the boy with braces and is the tallest.
 They often call Jacob "Jacob Boo-Hoo" or "Jacob Two-Four".
-On rare occasions, they serve as allies to Jacob, but they usually serve as antagonists.